Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 • Net proceeds: $677,750

 The build-and-sell strategy delivers a faster, larger cash return but eliminates the ongoing income stream and the long-term appreciation.
-The hold-as-rental strategy delivers lower immediate return but preserves the asset for future appreciation and potential 1031 exchange.
-For an investor with a 5–7 year horizon, the rental hold is typically superior; for an investor seeking liquidity or redeployment into a larger project, the AB 1033 sale is compelling.
+Hold-as-rental delivers lower immediate return but preserves the asset for future appreciation and potential 1031 exchange.
+For an investor with a five- to seven-year horizon, the rental hold is typically superior.
+For an investor seeking liquidity or redeployment into a larger project, the AB 1033 sale is compelling.

 Common Failure Modes: What Trips Investors